 How to Change Your Watch Strap?

-When is the last time you bought something new for yourself?
-Is it a long time ago or just recently?
-Well then, you must believe that regardless of when it is, it almost does not matter at all.
-The truth is, you really do not have to buy brand new things if you can just change parts of it to make it look like a new one.
+When was the last time you bought something new for yourself?
+Regardless whether it was a long time ago or not, you really do not have to buy brand new things if you can just exchange parts to make it look like a new.
 Watch straps are great examples.

 For this reason, many watch enthusiasts value and understand the struggle of learning how to change a watch band to make their watches look totally new and stylish the second time around.